The moka pot, a timeless Italian icon

 Is this espresso – without crema?

-Sometimes, a moka pot or the Moka Express are also referred to as stovetop espresso maker.
+Sometimes, a Moka Pot or the Moka Express are also referred to as a stovetop espresso maker.
 This, of course, is misleading.

-Most obvious is the lack of crema, you would expect in a great real espresso.
-When the coffee comes out of the nozzle and fills the upper chamber, there is a little foam which will disappear as soon as you pour the coffee into a cup.
+Most obvious is the lack of crema you would expect in a great real espresso.
+When the coffee comes out of the nozzle and fills the upper chamber, there is a little foam that will disappear as soon as you pour the coffee into a cup.

 The reason is very simple.
 Crema is produced by the high pressure of about 9 bar that an espresso machine generates.
 The moka pot, on the other hand, will generate a pressure of only 1.5 to 2 bar which obviously is not enough to produce the desired crema.